top of page

 Personal Chef

 We started getting requests for personal chef cooking in people’s homes.
 No one wanted to go out, so we went to them.
 Sandra put on her mask and took her cooking gear and off she went to prepare date nights, small family gatherings and birthday dinners in people’s homes.
 Customization of the menu became a key component that differentiated Taza from other options.
 You want shrimp scampi?
 You got it!
 You want ribeye steak, you got it!
 You want a buffet with soup, appetizer, buffet style with salmon, chicken, and beef, and a cheesecake for dessert?
 You got it!
-Can we make a brunch menu with omelettes, French toast, crepes, bacon and sausage?
+Can we make a brunch menu with omelets, French toast, crepes, bacon and sausage?
 You got it!
 Do we have an appetizer-style menu with charcuterie boards, crostinis, salads and dips for a mingle?
 You got it!
 (Again, foreshadowing of the term “fusion”)

 Catering